ronghanghu/detectron2_vitdet/README.md

 - **Multi-GPU training and inference**
 - **Batched inference:** can perform inference using multiple images per batch per GPU
 - **CPU support for inference:** runs on CPU in inference time.
 See our [webcam demo](blob/master/demo) for an example
+- Provides pre-trained models for almost all reference Mask R-CNN and Faster R-CNN configurations with 1x schedule.

 ## Webcam and Jupyter notebook demo